bergertom/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-For example the 5-minute number 2355 mean value is 1.0754717
+For example the 5-minute interval 2355 imputed mean value is 1.0754717
 which is rounded to 1

 6. Compare imputed data with raw data